Anii232002/vidyuRakshak_SIH/README.md

 # vidyurakshak_web

+VidyuRakshak is a Smart India Hackathon 2023 Winner Project .
+The motive of the project is to measure vegetation height near powerline corridors using satellite imagery.
+The project is built using flutter.
+Firebase is used as backend.
-The Website will be used by the regional head and the mobile app will be used by Ground workers
+There are two parts of VidyuRakshak, the mobile and the web app.The Website will be used by the regional head and the mobile app will be used by Ground workers

+Snapshots of Website:

 ![Screenshot (125)](https://github.com/Anii232002/vidyuRakshak_SIH/assets/90499826/ef597530-d7b9-44bd-a751-b00ac0398e0d)
 ![Screenshot (126)](https://github.com/Anii232002/vidyuRakshak_SIH/assets/90499826/da3091db-14bd-4ae2-853b-8964085c22ab)